ResearchHub92/influence_maximization/README.md

-# Influence Maximization in Social Networks via Deep Reinforcement Learning
+# An Empirical Benchmark of Scalability and Robustness in Influence Maximization: Heuristic vs. DRL Paradigms

 **A Double Deep Q-Network (Double DQN) framework for influence maximization under the Independent Cascade diffusion model.**

-This repository implements a reinforcement learning-based approach to the influence maximization problem in social networks.
-Instead of relying on the repeated, computationally expensive simulations required by classical greedy algorithms, an agent is trained via Double DQN to learn an adaptive seed-node selection policy through direct interaction with a simulated diffusion environment.
+This repository implements a reinforcement learning-based framework for the influence maximization problem in social networks.
+Rather than relying exclusively on the repeated and computationally intensive simulations required by classical greedy methods, the proposed approach employs a Double Deep Q-Network (DDQN) agent to learn an adaptive seed-selection policy through direct interaction with a simulated diffusion environment.
+The framework is designed to evaluate whether a learning-based strategy can provide a competitive and scalable alternative to structural and simulation-based baselines in terms of diffusion effectiveness, computational efficiency, and robustness.

 ---